nodejs/node/doc/api/modules.md

-The module that first required this one, or `null` if the current module is the entry point of the current process, or `undefined` if the module was loaded by something that is not a CJS module (E.G.: REPL or `import`).
+The module that first required this one, or `null` if the current module is the entry point of the current process, or `undefined` if the module was loaded by something that is not a CommonJS module (E.G.: REPL or `import`).
 Read only.

 ### `module.path`
 <!-- YAML